How much salt to add to 1 pound of ground meat – Salting ground meat, when and how?

 • 5 kg ground meat – 50-100 g salt

-You can always use a metric tablespoon (15 ml) to measure out salt for ground meat.
-You have around 18 to 20 g of salt in one tablespoon (depending on the type of salt).
+You can always use a metric tablespoon (15 ml) to measure salt for ground meat.
+One tablespoon contains around 18 to 20 g of salt (depending on the type of salt).

 Salt to Ground Meat Ratio